 - Whisk the egg yolks and ¼ cup of the spruce syrup over a double boiler until doubled in volume, then reserve.
 Combine the whites with the 2 tablespoons of syrup and whisk in a double boiler until soft peaks form, then remove from the heat and whisk to full volume by hand.

-- Whip the cream to soft peaks and reserve.
+- In a separate bowl, whip the cream to soft peaks and reserve.

 - Melt the chocolate and butter in a double boiler, then mix with the egg yolk mixture.

-- Fold ¼ of the beaten egg whites into the egg yolk mixture until combined, then mix in the rest.
+- Fold ¼ of the beaten egg whites into the egg yolk-chocolate mixture until combined, then mix in the rest.